-Our Arts Education Programme is aimed at participants from 8 – 18 years and involves:
+Our Music Education Programme is for children and young people from 8 – 18 years who are facing barriers to music.

 • Music workshops in schools based in deprived areas of London and Birmingham

 • Visits to and performances at local cultural intuitions and venues to build cultural capital

 • Access to high quality professionally trained performing artists